3. In Love With Spring: My Novel Online

 “You don’t want to stay, do you?”

 “Come on.”
-She led him over to where Mandy and Brent were giggling about something.
+She led him over to the couch.
 “Simon and I are ready to go.”

 Mandy looked up.
 “Ready to go?
 We just got here!”